vanus-labs/docs/user-manual/how-to/consume-events/using-sdk.md

 **Prerequisites**

-1. It is necessary to ensure that subscription exists and sink is configured as the listening address of the user application, for subscription creation, please refer to the relevant sections of [quick-start](https://github.com/linkall-labs/docs/blob/main/vanus/quick-start.md#filter).
+1. It is necessary to ensure that the subscription exists and the Sink is configured as the listening address of the user application; for subscription creation, please refer to the relevant sections of [quick-start](https://github.com/linkall-labs/docs/blob/main/vanus/quick-start.md#filter).
 2. It is necessary to ensure that vanus can communicate with the port network monitored in the user application.

 **Sample code**

-The whole code process is as follows:
+The whole code process is as follow:
 1. **Create a consumer application**.
 2. **Start the receiver of cloudevents**.
 The receiver receives the event pushed by the Trigger module.
 3. **Process the user's actual business logic**.
 Here, only event data is printed to standard output.